Days Out & Leisure

 gift shop, seasonal trails/quizzes, plus find the toy owl that moves around the museum and fill in your owl-spotters card on each visit.

 Tel: 01524 32808

-This is reopening from March 2019, and will be open to public 11am-4pm on Fri, Sat, Sun
+This reopened in March 2019, and is open to public 11am-4pm on Fri, Sat, Sun

 The Museum of Lancashire